SuperDARN/rst/docs/legacy_software/rPlot_lib.md

 }
 ```

-The program first establishes a data structure to store plot parameters in by calling <code>RplotMake</code>.
-Next the program calls <code>RplotSetText</code> to tell the <code>Rplot</code> library that it should use the application supplied function <code>stream</code> to write the output.
-Then the plot is started by calling <code>RplotMakePlot</code>.
-A simple ellipse and some text are then plotted and then finally a call to <code>RplotEndPlot</code> closes the plot.
+The program first establishes a data structure to store plot parameters in by calling `RplotMake`.
+Next the program calls `RplotSetText` to tell the `Rplot` library that it should use the application supplied function `stream` to write the output.
+Then the plot is started by calling `RplotMakePlot`.
+A simple ellipse and some text are then plotted and then finally a call to `RplotEndPlot` closes the plot.

 ### Writing a Consumer (Renderer)

 Writing a Consumer or Renderer is slightly more complex.
 The Consumer must parse the XML and then, depending on the desired output, call a function in one of the graphics rendering libraries.
-The <a href="../../../base/src.lib/xml/xml/"><code>xml</code></a> library is used to parse the XML.
+The <a href="../../../base/src.lib/xml/xml/">`xml`</a> library is used to parse the XML.
 The library extract XML tag pairs and any associated content and passes them onto an application supplied function that decodes them.
-The <a href="../src.lib/base/graphic/rplotin/"><code>rplotin</code></a> library provides such a decoding function for the rPlot graphics specification.
+The <a href="../src.lib/base/graphic/rplotin/">`rplotin`</a> library provides such a decoding function for the rPlot graphics specification.

 Below is a simple Renderer that is partially implemented for clarity:
 ```